0xDBFB7/ionprinter/documents/log/philosophy.md

 However, I believe it is possible to conduct a substantial amount of research purely via internal, self-funded enterprises.

-The requirements of low-budget R&D align very closely with the optimizations required for ; simplified designs.
-Monetarily limited development must often be more rigorous and theoretical, with simulations,
+The requirements of low-budget R&D align very closely with the optimizations required for efficient production; simplified designs,

+Cost efficiency is also improved when budgets are tight; designs must be backed by rigorous theory and  simulations before they can be built and effective.

 A series of very subtle changes in behavior occur when you involve another party monetarily.
 For instance, my previous project (the SafeSump) was attached early on to a partner company.
 For a variety of reasons, the emphasis shifted from obtaining a finished, polished product to obtaining a functioning prototype to demonstrate.